Brooklyn Mack: Career

 In 2004, Mack became an apprentice with Joffrey Ballet in Chicago, and joined the American Ballet Theatre Studio Company the following year.
 In 2006, he started dancing with Orlando Ballet as a principal.
 In 2009, after Bruce Marks, then- director of the company left, Mack accepted an invitation from artistic director Septime Webre to join The Washington Ballet.
 He also participated in the company's community outreach program.
 He was named Dance Magazine's "25 to Watch" 2012.
 He also competed in several international competition, and in 2012, he won the senior gold medal Varna International Ballet Competition, the first African American to do so.

 In 2015, when the Washington Ballet danced Swan Lake for the first time, he was chosen to dance the role of Prince Siegfried, with guest star Misty Copeland as Odette/Odile, the first time two African Americans danced the lead roles in Swan Lake.
 Also in 2015, he danced with the English National Ballet as a guest artist, and toured with the company to Palais Garnier, Paris.
 He had also danced in galas along with dancers from American Ballet Theatre, New York City Ballet and Alvin Ailey American Dance Theater.

 In 2018, Mack left the Washington Ballet due to disagreements with the new management over salary, workload, and guesting opportunities.
 Mack then made a guest appearance at the Hong Kong Ballet, where Webre went to direct.
 In June 2019, he appeared in American Ballet Theatre's Le Corsaire as Conrad and Ali, after artistic director Kevin McKenzie's assistant contacted him via Instagram.
 He performed his first show without a dress rehearsal as he filled in for an injured dancer.
 In August 2019, he returned to English National Ballet as a guest artist, and stayed until January 2020, during which time he danced Le Corsaire, Christopher Wheeldon's Cinderella and the company's 70th anniversary gala.

+Mr. Mack became the Interim Artistic Director of Columbia Classical Ballet November 11, 2021.